 If you ask someone from Warsaw where Gnojna Góra is, probably you won’t receive an answer as not many people know the name of this place.
 It’s better known as the observation deck in the Old Town, but still not everybody knows where it is.

 Despite all this, till the 19th century the place wasn’t so nice.
 It wasn’t nice at all, to be precise.
-It was a storage of garbage and sewage from the whole of contemporary Warsaw.
+It served as garbage and sewage storage from the whole of contemporary Warsaw.
 That’s where its name comes from.
 Gnój in Polish means muck.
 It was stinking so much there that finally in 1844 they decided to close it.
 And now we can relax sitting on more than 20m of dirtiness ;).